MaVeN-13TTN/MaVeN-13TTN/README.md

 Hi there!
 I'm **Ndung'u Kinyanjui**, an aspiring **Data Scientist** and **AWS Certified Cloud Engineer** passionate about using AI and cloud tools to solve real-world problems.

-Currently pursuing a Bachelor of Applied Computer Science at Daystar University while enrolled in the **ALX Data Science Program** and **ALX ProDev Backend Program**.
+Currently pursuing a Bachelor of Applied Computer Science at Daystar University while enrolled in the **DataCamp Donates Program**.
 My learning approach is hands-on and project-driven—I build solutions to understand concepts, document my progress, and share insights with the community.

 💡 **Focus Areas:** Machine Learning, Cloud Architecture (AWS), Data Analysis, and MLOps